angstypoo/UM-Bootstrap-Carousels/readme.md

 3. Begin Creating bootstrap 4 carousels by clicking Carousels (wp admin menu) > Add Slider/Carousel
 4. Manage Existing Carousels by clicking Carousels (wp admin menu) > Carousels (Dropdown) and select your carousel
 5. Change Settings for Carousels by clicking Carousels (wp admin menu) > Carousels (Dropdown) > Settings

+## Changelog

+1.0.2
+* Fixed a bug related to image thumbnail resizing in admin

+1.0.3
+* Modified bootstrap inclusion in admin facing pages to only be specific to this plugin